-Parents in Bellevue who divorce will likely co-parent their child together.
+Parents in Kirkland who divorce will likely co-parent their child together.
 If you are on good terms with your child’s other parent, it can be tempting to engage in chitchat about your daily life.
 Still, one study suggests that there are some topics that should be off-limits when co-parents communicate with one another.

 Recent study examines co-parenting conversations